Does your dog struggle with understanding what you're teaching?

 In other words, Skinner believed that learning is the responsibility of the teacher; that is, if the learner is not learning, if the learner is making mistakes, the problem is not to be found in the learner.

-If you find your dog engaging in any of the above behaviours during the training process, then adopting an errorless learning mindset and approach to teaching will make a big difference.
+If you find your dog engaging in any of the above behaviours during training, then adopting an Errors AS Learning mindset and approach to teaching will make a big difference!

 If you think about it, training is pretty much a game of charades we play with our dogs.
 We act out what we want, and they guess.
 When they guess correctly, we give them a treat.

-Given the above, errorless learning puts all the responsibility of both learning and training on the shaper/teacher.
-In other words, on us.
-Also, the very term suggests that there should be no errors, and so if there are any, we are to blame.
-And that's a lot of pressure.
+2) The very term "errorless" suggests that there should be no errors, and so if there are any, we are to blame.
+And that's a lot of pressure!

 Eileen Anderson wrote a great blog post outlining both the history of errorless learning and her critique of the term (not the concept), which you can read here.
 She suggests that we rename the approach “Enhanced Chances of Success Teaching”.
 Hmm….
 I like that.
 I wonder if it will catch on.